RUNNING →

 Add the wet ingredients to the dry ingredients and mix until everything is well incorporated.
 Gently fold in berries (or seasonal fruit of choice) and any additional add-in ingredients.

-Pour the mixture into an 8×8 in glass baking dish and smooth it out into one even layer.
+Pour the mixture into an 8×8 glass baking dish and smooth it out into one even layer.
 Sprinkle the spoonful of brown sugar over the top of the oatmeal.

 Bake at 350 degrees F for 30-35 minutes or until the top is set and slightly golden brown.
 Remove from the oven and allow to cool for 10-15 minutes.